This blog brings you the Magento performance optimization tips and best practices to speed up your eCommerce store’s load time.

 - 9.1% more shoppers added items to their basket when mobile site speed increased by just 0.1 seconds – Google 2020

-So, it’s needless to say speed optimization for your Magento store is more than a necessity.
+So, it’s needless to say your Magento speed optimization is more than a necessity.
 If you are thinking where to start, here are 14 Magento performance optimization tips you can start implementing right away.
+We have shortlisted these Magento site optimization tips based on our hands-on experience and best practices.

 Load ‘Above-the-Fold’ contents first